jgraettinger/blog/event-streaming-like-1978.md

 and make transfer decisions for as long as you care to feed it input.

-_But_ machines fail all the time, at any time.
+_Reality_: machines fail all the time, at any time.
-I mentioned that `balances` is pesky: it's an internal state that depends on the _entire_ input sequence.
-We can't just pick up where we left off.
+But we can't just pick up where we left off, because `balances` depends on the _entire_ input sequence.
 We need continuity of the process lifetime.

 ---